Note for Linear Algebra 3

 Assuming S is invertible, i.e., the n eigenvectors are linearly independent, we can obtain

-\(\Lambda\) is a diagonal matrix, here we obtain a matrix decomposition other than \(A=LU\) and \(A=QR\)
+is a diagonal matrix, here we obtain a matrix decomposition other than andThe two equations above regarding

-Eigenvalues and eigenvectors help us understand matrix powers.
+indicate that the squared eigen vectors remain unchanged, the eigenvalues are squared, and similarly for the K-th powerEigenvalues and eigenvectors help us understand matrix powers.
 When calculating matrix powers, we can decompose the matrix into the form of a matrix of eigenvectors multiplied by a diagonal matrix, where K multiplications can cancel each other out, as shown in the above formula

 What kind of matrix’s power tends to 0 (stable)